+Learning workbooks and study guides can be a great supplement for homeschoolers.
 They can also be helpful if you’re doing distance learning and need a little extra guidance.

 9. Dry-erase boards and markers

-If you’re getting dry erase boards and markers, make sure you get ones that are decent quality.
+If you’re getting dry erase boards and dry erase markers, make sure you get ones that are decent quality.
 I’ve found that the cheaper ones tend to stain easier so they have to be replaced more quickly.

 Keeping kids on task when doing distance learning or homeschooling is important because it’s so easy to waste time!